 Gain proven techniques in using active learning, planning and facilitating discussions, and more.

-ACUE’s micro-credential course in Promoting Active Learning will provide you with practices proven to more actively engage your students in learning and thinking critically.
+ACUE’s microcredential course in Promoting Active Learning (geared for those teaching primarily in person) will provide you with practices proven to more actively engage your students in learning and thinking critically.

-This course is organized around six competencies and takes approximately eight weeks to complete.
+This course is organized around six competencies and takes six to eight weeks to complete.
 You will learn with a professionally facilitated online cohort of faculty members, with whom you will share insights and ideas.

 Competencies addressed in this course are aligned with ACUE’s Effective Practice Framework:

 - Developing Effective Class Sessions and Lectures

 - Using the Active Learning Cycle